Albies stays hot as Braves complete sweep of Pirates

 Albies had a double among his two hits and is batting .338 (23-for-68) in his last 19 games.
 He was 7-for-16 with three homers in the four-game series with Pittsburgh.
 Albies has at least one extra-base hit in each of the last five games.

-Freddie Freeman added two hits and two RBI to bolster the 10-hit attack and help the Braves to their first four-game sweep of the Pirates since 1991.
+Freddie Freeman added two hits and two RBIs to bolster the 10-hit attack and help the Braves to their first four-game sweep of the Pirates since 1991.

 The offense supported starting pitcher Julio Teheran (5-4).
 The right-hander went six innings and allowed two runs (one earned) on three hits and three walks.
 He struck out two.
 Teheran lowered his ERA to 2.92 and has a 0.81 ERA over his last eight starts.